 The quick drop in aerosols explains why many cities in quarantine rapidly experienced a corresponding rise in air quality, though the loss of aerosols may also cause global temperatures to tick up by a small amount.
 “On average, aerosols cool the planet because they put crap up into the air that’s slightly reflective, which means that less sunlight gets to the ground and more sunlight gets reflected out,” Schmidt said.

 That does not mean that aerosol pollution should be seen as a positive by any means, especially considering how harmful smog is to public health—polluted air is estimated to cause millions of premature deaths every year.
-Moreover, the cooling effect aerosols have is limited to about 0.5°C at most, Schmidt said, which means any warming from the drop in aerosols would be a blip in the larger trend of climate change.
+Moreover, the cooling effect aerosols have is limited to about 0.5°C at most, Schmidt said, which means any warming effect from the drop in aerosols would be a blip in the larger trend of climate change.

 But the differences between carbon emissions and short-lived pollutants does demonstrate that humans place complex pressures on the climate system, which make it hard to predict how public shutdowns and economic downturns will actually tally up on a global scale.

 That said, scientists are monitoring all these changes and will be able to use the data to make better informed decisions for the future.
-The swift reduction in smoggy particulates emitted by the transportation sector, or contrails left by airplanes, will be especially useful because those changes are so much more dramatic and tangible to people.
+The swift reduction in smoggy particulates emitted by the transportation sector, or contrails left by airplanes, will be especially useful because they are so much more dramatic and tangible to people.

 “What we could look at is if outdoor air quality gets better, which also has health benefits, and how that compares to coronavirus,” Zhang said.
 “Also, typically we say people spend 80 percent of time indoors, but now it’s more like 100 percent.
 How is that going to affect human health?”